 - You can make more tadka to use while serving the dish if you need that richness.

 - With this haleem masala, at least 3 times you can prepare this dish for 6-7 people.
-So store the leftover masala in an airtight food grade container.
+So store the leftover masala in an airtight food grade container or jar.

 - Here I have prepared this recipe for 6-7 people so you may increase the quantity to double or triple to serve it double or a triple number of people.